21 Essential Australian Expressions

-Meaning: well done, good stuff
+Meaning: well done; good stuff

-You little ripper/You little beauty
+2. You little ripper/You little beauty

-Meaning: that’s terrific, how excellent
+Meaning: that’s terrific; how excellent

-To crack onto somebody
+3. To crack onto somebody

 Meaning: to try to kiss someone; to try to pick someone up

-Having a whinge
+4. Having a whinge

-Meaning: derogatory word for a British person
+Meaning: a derogatory word for a British person

 A Pom, often a Whinging Pom (sometimes also Pommy or Pome), is a British person.
-Although it was thought to be an acronym of Prisoner Of Mother England, etymologists now believe this to be false.
-Much more likely is that it came from “pomegranate," an adaptation of Jimmy Grant which was, in turn, Australian rhyming slang for immigrant.
-This may have been down to the color English people turn under the harsh antipodean sun.
+Although it was thought to be an acronym for Prisoner Of Mother England, etymologists now believe this to be false.
+It more likely came from “pomegranate,” which was adapted from the rhyming slang for immigrant, “Jimmy Grant.”
+This Australian expression may have been inspired by the color English people turn under the harsh Antipodean sun.

-It’s chockers in here
+6. It’s chockers in here

 Meaning: it’s crowded in here

-Crack open a tinny
+7. Crack open a tinny

-Meaning: open a can of beer
+Meaning: to open a can of beer

-Just practice this sentence: “Hey, could you just pop down to the bottle-o and pick up a couple of slabs?
+Just practice this sentence: “Hey, could you pop down to the bottle-o and pick up a couple of slabs?
 And chuck one in the esky.
 Good on ya!”

 Meaning: to throw up

-“Mate, these mozzies are killing me.”
+As in: “Mate, these mozzies are killing me.”

-Chuck on some tracky dacks
+14. Chuck on some tracky dacks

-Meaning: put on some tracksuit pants
+Meaning: to put on some tracksuit pants

 Tracky dacks are excellent for wearing around the house.
 In fact, if you’re at home and you’re not wearing any, do yourself a favor and go chuck on a pair.

-Meaning: lazy person
+Meaning: a lazy person

 Meaning: an uneducated person, often from a low-income family; similar to a chav in Britain

-To be pissed
+19. To be pissed

 Meaning: to be drunk

-We do occasionally have to stifle a giggle when Americans talk about how sore their fannies are.
+Australians occasionally have to stifle a giggle when Americans talk about how sore their fannies are.